INDY-4/MyKitchen-PHP/README.md

-kitchen_is_active ? | string (yes/no) | Simple yes or no for if the kitchen is taking orders or deactivated kitchen_uses_cash ? | string (yes/no) | Simple yes or no for if the kitchen uses cash kitchen_uses_card ? | string (yes/no) | Simple yes or no for if the kitchen uses card
+kitchen_is_active ? | string (yes/no) | Simple yes or no for if the kitchen is taking orders or deactivated kitchen_uses_cash ? | string (yes/no) | Simple yes or no for if the kitchen uses cash kitchen_uses_card ? | string (yes/no) | Simple yes or no for if the kitchen uses card kitchen_stripe_id ? | string (35) | Stripe Customer ID to be sent payments once handled by the system

 ### POST kitchens/delete
 variable | datatype | desc